-- Rathlaba Seam unmined thickness ranging from approximately 1.6 m to 3.9 m and more typically about 3.1 m to 3.5 m; - Void thickness ranging from approximately 0.4 m to 2.4 m; - Void and rubble within mine working ranging from approximately 2.6 m to 3.9 m thick; - Workings appear flooded except in the far north and towards the western parts of the workings.
-Contours outlining the depth of cover are shown on Drawing 3 attached;

-- Depth of cover to coal seam ranging from 0.5 m to 24.4 m at bore locations across the middle part of the site.
-Depth of cover to workings ranging from 3.8 m to 24.8 m at the bore locations; and - Contours of depth of cover, have been interpreted from the results of drilling and are presented on Drawing 3.
-The contouring indicates that about half the area of the proposed development is undermined, with the Rathluba Seam outcropping near the western part of the site.
+- Rathlaba Seam unmined thickness ranging from approximately 2.5 m to 3.7 m and more typically about 3.3 m to 3.5 m; - Void thickness ranging from approximately 0.4 m to 2.2 m; - Void and rubble within mine working ranging from approximately 2.6 m to 3.8 m thick; - Workings appear flooded except in the far north-west part of the site.
+Contours outlining the depth of cover are shown on Drawing 3 attached; and - Depth of cover ranging from 4.1 m to 24.8 m at bore locations across the western part of the site.
+Contours of depth of cover, from the results of drilling are presented on Drawing 3.

-The thickness of the unmined coal typically indicates a potential maximum working height of 3.1 m to 3.5 m, which is consistent with RT's.
+The thickness of the unmined coal typically indicates a potential maximum working height of 3.3 m to 3.5 m, which is consistent with RT's.

 Where voids were interested the immediate roof strata appears intact with limited fracturing and only a thin veneer of coal is present (based on CCTV inspection) and the voids are partially filled with a layer of rubble on the floor which is likely to comprise fallen unmined top coal.
-It is likely that the working height was less than the full seam height, and probably about 1.9 m.
+It is likely that the working height, was less than the full seam height, and probably about 1.9 m.